jdomainapp/opasys/ReadMe.md

 ```

 ### Note:
-1. If you get the `java.net.UnknownHostException: <some-host-name>` when service is connecting to the Kafka server then you need to add `<some-host-name>` to the `hosts` file of the container OS
+1. If you get the `java.net.UnknownHostException: <some-host-name>` when the service is connecting to the Kafka server then you need to add an entry for `172.17.0.1     <some-host-name>` to the `hosts` file of the container OS